iHost-Open-Source-Project/ble_passthrough/README.md

+# BLE Passthrough

-# 🛰️ BLE Raw Advertisement Events for Home Assistant
+## 🛰️ BLE Raw Advertisement Events for Home Assistant

 > 🔎 Capture all raw BLE advertisements (ADV packets) inside Home Assistant — from all Bluetooth adapters and proxies — and forward them as real-time HA events.